TypeScript

 .

-Antd is a very convenient set of UI library, in order to use it better, we need to understand some of its types.
+Antd is a very convenient set of UI libraries.
+In order to use it better, we need to understand some of its types.

 Form

-There are many common types in Form, most of which can be exported from 'antd/es/form
+There are many commonly used types in Form, and most of them can be derived from 'antd/es/form

-, here are a few of the most commonly used ones.
+.
+Here are some of the most commonly used ones.

 import { FormInstance, FormItemProps } from 'antd/es/form';